I was nicked for speeding recently. How accurate is my speedometer?

 What is the tolerance for speeding?

-There is no tolerance for speeding so if you’re doing 21mph in a 20 zone, you can be nicked for speeding.
+There is no tolerance for speeding.
+So if you’re doing 21mph in a 20 zone, you can be nicked for speeding.
 The National Police Chiefs Council does recommend some leeway.
 That is 10% plus 2mph ‑ so that would make 35mph in a 30 zone.
 But it is only a recommendation.
-Officers don’t have to stick to it.
+Officers or forces don’t have to stick to it.

 Our reader was obviously unlucky enough to come across an officer who was following the letter of the law.